Gi60s/openapi-enforcer/docs-src/api/components/openapi.md

 - *response* - A small wrapper around the `function` [Operation.prototype.response()](operation.md#response).
 This will automatically set the response header `content-type` based on the request `accept` header unless you specifically set a response `content-type`.

+If an exception occurs the exception may contain the `pathItem` property for the PathItem component that matched or it may contain the `operation` property with the Operation component and the `pathKey` property with the value of the matching path as defined in your OpenAPI document.

 **Example**

 ```js